iamteedoh/aapCredsDecrypt/README3.md

    ```
    ./aapCredsDecryptExIm.py
    ```
-   Or from an AWX shell:
+   Or from an AWX shell (recommended due to interactivity):
    ```
    exec(open("/path/to/aapCredsDecryptExIm.py").read())
    ```